2026 CCS Call for Topics Information Guide

 Timeline

 The Guidelines Committee aims to approve 2 to 3 Guidelines/CPUs for the upcoming cycle.
-Details about the CCS Guideline development process can be found here.
+General information about the CCS guideline development process can be found here; detailed information will be provided during the development processes, if approved to proceed.

 New for Guidelines / CPU Development

-There are three (3) new categories for Guidelines/CPU development
+There are three (3) additional categories for Guideline / CPU development

 The priority for the upcoming topics is outlined below, though they may be subject to change: